johno/naka/readme.md

 })
 ```

-#### Models
+#### Reducers

-Models contain their own state, actions, and reducers.
-All state is managed via the redux flow.
-Their state is namespaced under the global state based on the name key.
-No two models should share the same name.
+Reducers receive data and use that information to modify the global state.
+A reducer can also be used to set the initial state.
+When state changes, the new DOM is drawn and updated with `yo-yo`.

 ```js
 module.exports = {